Merzifon: Turkish Republic

 After the collapse of the Ottoman Empire at the end of the First World War, unrest continued.
 British troops were deployed in formerly Ottoman lands to ensure the terms of surrender, and some of them arrived in Merzifon in 1919 just as George White returned and reopened the college and orphanage, as well as a new "baby house" for displaced Armenian mothers and infants.
-However, the British troops soon withdrew and unrest continued in Merzifon.
+However, the British troops soon withdrew, and unrest continued in Merzifon.

 Attractions

 Merzifon's main attraction is the Merzifonlu Kara Mustafa Paşa Mosque, built in 1666 and featuring one of the lovely şadırvans (ablutions fountains) with internally painted domes for which the Amasya area is known.
 Much of the original mosque complex, including the hamam and the bedesten, survives and is still in use today.

+Sister cities

+In 2001, Merzifon was twinned with the city of Pleasant Hill, California.